baka3k/ccc_digital_key/README.md

 Kpersistent ⟵ subset of derived_keys at offset 0 with length 32
 ```

-**After generating the secure channel key and long-term key Kpersistent, both parties to the transaction can continue related application operations based on the established secure channel, such as mailbox reading and writing, and then end the current transaction.
-At the same time, because both parties to the transaction generate and save Kpersistent, the two parties can use a fast transaction method to establish a secure channel for the next transaction.
-That is, after a standard transaction, Kpersistent can be used for quick identity verification later.
-This is a bit It is similar to the LTK generated after Bluetooth pairing.**
+**With the secure channel key and long-term key Kpersistent established, both parties can proceed with secure communication for application operations like mailbox access.
+Once the current transaction is complete, Kpersistent is stored on both sides, allowing for faster secure channel establishment in future transactions.
+In essence, Kpersistent functions similarly to the LTK (Long-Term Key) generated after Bluetooth pairing, facilitating quicker identity verification for subsequent interactions.**

 # CCC-Digital-Key-Sample
 This project provides